SFTPPlus Documentation

 When installing SFTPPlus on a machine for the first time, you need to generate the initial configuration file and machine-specific SSH keys.
 A self-signed SSL certificate will also be generated to help with the initial FTPS and HTTPS testing.

-cd /opt/sftpplus
+cd /Library/sftpplus

 Default configuration allows external connections to the management web page.
 Therefore, use a secure password to protect the management web page.